shiftavenue/saga/README.md

-# saga
+﻿# shiftavenue.GraphAutomation

-This repo contains the PowerShell module Shiftavenue.GraphAutomation, serving as a collection of automation tasks our operatives had in the past.
+This repo contains the PowerShell module shiftavenue.GraphAutomation, serving as a collection of automation tasks our operatives had in the past.